 Having goals in mind before counseling even starts is half of the battle.
 Express your needs and wants out of counseling.
 Plan with your counselor what you want your experience to be like and what are the next steps to get there.

 Perhaps the hardest part of therapy is allowing yourself to be vulnerable and speak honestly.
 Trust doesn’t come easily, especially for those of us who have had hard times or have had people break our trust in the past.
 Choosing to trust is extremely important and difficult.
 Know that your counselor is here for you.
 You are the top priority and your trust is handled with immense care and respect.

-By practicing PRESENT, therapy will be a more enjoyable and fulfilling experience.
+By practicing PRESENT, your counseling appointment will be a more enjoyable and fulfilling experience.
 Be proud of your decision to start this journey.
 Take a seat and enjoy the ride!